Curriculum Enrichment & Extra Curricular Activities

 The cultural curriculum and education is another strength of the school with many children taking peripatetic music lessons and playing in orchestras both in and out of school.
 Last year, a number of children performed on stage at Wembley Arena.
 Drama is used to enrich speaking and listening skills together with fostering a love of acting and performing.
 This translates to children’s activities outside of school leading to one child performing professionally on stage at a well known West End Show.
 The use of specialist music, drama and peripatetic teachers greatly enhances pupils’ cultural development.
 Our annual "Performing Arts Concert" and school musical demonstrate high standards in the arts.

 Children are encouraged to attend two residential visits whilst in Key Stage 2.
-These take place in years 5 and 6 at a Local Authority Environmental Education centre and at an outward bound centre.
 Through these trips, children develop teamwork, independence, resilience and experience life away from their normal urban surroundings.
 We always have high take up of these visits, children enjoy them and learn a great deal about becoming more independent by taking part.

 We offer a wider curriculum outside of the normal teaching day, before school, during breaks and lunchtime as well as after school.
 We have a wide variety of clubs that appeal to a range of interests and ages.
 We review our provision annually and ask the children about what sorts of club they would like to see on offer at OGPS.
 There is high demand for all our clubs and we aim to have something on offer for everyone over the course of each year.